MiroNikolov01/DiscordChatBot/README.md

 - **Fun & Games**: Includes jokes, trivia, and simple games to keep the community engaged.

 ## Getting Started
-To set up Bat Pesho Bot on your own server:
+To set up Bat Pesho The Robot on your own server:

 ## Clone the repository:
 - **bash**